Generic Name: nilotinib (nye LOE ti nib)

 What other drugs will affect nilotinib?

-Many drugs can interact with nilotinib and not all possible interactions are listed in this medication guide.
-Tell your doctor about all medications you use, and those you start or stop using during your treatment with nilotinib, especially:
+Many drugs can interact with nilotinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with nilotinib.
+Not all possible interactions are listed in this medication guide.

 More Tasigna resources